- Richest Celebrities › Rappers

 - Place of Birth:

 - Northwest, Washington, D.C.

 - Singer, Actor, Rapper

-Wale net worth: Wale is an American rapper who has a net worth of $5 million dollars.
-He first rose to fame in 2006, when his song "Dig Dug (Shake It)" became popular in his hometown of Washington, D.C.
+Wale is an American rapper who has a net worth of $4 million.
+Wale first rose to fame in 2006, when his song "Dig Dug (Shake It)" became popular in his hometown of Washington, D.C.

 By the release of his third mixtape in 2007, he had been named "D.C.
 Metro Breakthrough Artist of the Year", caught the attention of Fader Magazine, and toured as part of Mark Ronson's UK Tour.
 He signed to both Interscope and Allido Records in 2008.
 His debut studio album, "Attention Deficit", dropped in 2009 to positive critical remarks and reached #21 on the Billboard Hot 200.
 Wale released his sixth mixtape, "More About Nothing," in August 2010.

 In October 2011, Wale held a private media listening event as a sampler for his upcoming album.
 It was held at the Gansevoort Hotel of Chelsea in New York and was attended by music executives, bloggers, various artists, and hip hop heads.
 His second album "Ambition" was released at midnight on November 2, 2011.
 Wale and friends held a midnight release show at The Highline Ballroom in New York City.
 The album debuted at No. 2 on the Billboard 200 and sold 162,600 copies in its first week.
 The album received mixed reviews.